-Additional receptors will be placed at schools and daycares.
-For schools, a statewide GIS layer2 will used to identify the location of schools within 10 kilometers of the facility.
-For daycares, two sources will be used:
+Additional receptors were placed at schools and daycares.
+For schools, a statewide GIS layer2 was used to identify the location of schools within 10 kilometers of the facility.
+For daycares, three sources were used:

 - o Manual entries from Google search - Oregon Child Care Centers ArcGIS Online database - HIFLD Daycare ArcGIS Online database for OR.